March 8 Beechcraft Corp said on Friday it will

 are used to create hundreds of jobs in any foreign country,"

 union President Tom Buffenbarger said in a statement.
 He called

 the Air Force decision a "real blow to American workers and

-Embraer and Sierra Nevada said its offering in the
+Embraer said its plane in the competition, the single-engine

 Sierra Nevada has 2,500 U.S. workers and Embraer has 1,200